Getting Covered in CRM magazine and on DestinationCRM.com

 If you intend to submit a query, we suggest familiarizing yourself with the magazine and the web site first.
 All contributed content must be original material that has not been published anywhere else in print or online.
 CRM Media buys exclusive rights for articles we assign to journalists.
 We also reserve the right to edit, rewrite, or reuse submissions in any of our print or online media outlets.

-Article suggestions and story pitches should be sent via email to Viewpoints@destinationCRM.com.
+Article suggestions and story pitches should be sent via email.
 Be sure to include a description of the article, the topics to be covered, and their relevance to the market, as well as background information about the writer and any other applicable information.
 (No phone calls, please.)

 CRM magazine, CRM eWeekly, and DestinationCRM.com focus on the following topics (by no means a complete list):